Half-Shot/half-shot.github.io/content/blog/clip_plus/index.md

 ### Acknowledgements

-This post is merely the net summary of knowledge of people who came before me, I want to give a shoutout to the following posts:
+This post is merely the net summary of knowledge of people who came before me, I want to give a shout out to the following posts:

 - The contributors to [https://www.ifixit.com/Guide/Repairing+Loose+Headphone+Jack/29473](https://www.ifixit.com/Guide/Repairing+Loose+Headphone+Jack/29473).
 - [This reddit post](https://www.reddit.com/r/rockbox/comments/16bd2dj/recovered_another_cheap_sansa_clipplus_for_the/)